Developing National Standards

 - Following this phase of development, the standards are finalized for implementation.

-- The standards must be formally approved based on the evidence of consensus within this Forum.
+- The standards must be formally approved based on the evidence of consensus within this working group.

 The requirements for stakeholder involvement in the standard development process and for consensus by stakeholders in the approval of all standards make PEFC unique in the world of forest certification.

 Standards development doesn't stop once stop once a national standard has been finalized.
-PEFC requires and implements 5-year revisions of national standards.
-Consequently, PEFC recognition of national standards is time-limited, with national system being required to apply for re-endorsement.
+We require and implement 5-year revisions of national standards.
+Consequently, PEFC recognition of national standards is time-limited, with national systems being required to apply for re-endorsement.